Supplements for Weight Loss

 Green tea extract supposedly works by:

-- decreasing appetite
+- curbing appetite

-- increasing calorie and fat metabolism
+- raising calorie and fat metabolism

-Side effects of green tea extract may include:
+Side effects may include: